AlinaKriutchenko/Data-Engineering/PredictHQ-Dataset/Predicthq-Bronze-To-Silver-Unified.md

-# Databricks Notebook.
-Predicthq-Bronze-To-Silver-Unified (PredictHQ)
+# Predicthq-Bronze-To-Silver-Unified (PredictHQ).

-A single unified events dataset where only unique active events are kept.
-Grouping by recurring and single events. <br/>
+A single unified events dataset where only unique active events are kept. \ <br/>
-Duplicates removal.
+Duplicates removal.  <br/> Adding 'event-group' columns for single and recurring events.

 ### Import function module